The Basics of Partial Discharge Testing

 We can provide you with accurate and reliable systems for PD measurements of HV equipment such as transformers, generators, switchgear and cable systems using applied voltage in laboratory or on-site testing environments.

 The DDX 9121b is a highly sophisticated detector for PD and RIV testing.
-Traditional partial discharge measurements according to IEC 60270 or RIV measurement or PD under DC are covered.
+Traditional partial discharge measurements according to IEC 60270 or RIV measurement or PD under DC are covered, as well as PD site location (localization) in power cables.
 The DDX9121b increases the laboratory sensitivity as it is equipped with digital filters allowing the measurement frequency band to be shifted into a less noisy range and suppressing frequency dependent noise.
 Determining the exact location of PD signals along the length of cable with PD site location is also possible.

 The HTP-2 Digital Partial Discharge Detector is a simplified and cost-effective solution for measuring PD according to IEC 60247.
 There are 3 versions available: